trungchien171/imc_prosperity_2/README.md

 - **Round 3: April 14, 9:00 → April 17, 9:00**
 - **Round 4: April 17, 9:00 → April 20, 9:00**
 - **Round 5: April 20, 9:00 → April 23, 9:00**

+# Round 1

+## Algorithm challenge

+The first two tradable products are introduced: `STARFRUIT` and `AMETHYSTS`.
+While the value of the `AMETHYSTS` has been stable throughout the history of the archipelago, the value of `STARFRUIT` has been going up and down over time.
+Develop your initial trading strategy and write your first Python program to get off to a good start in this world of trading and market making.
+Even if the price of a product moves very little or in a very unpredictable way, there might still be clever ways to profit if you both buy and sell.

+Position limits for the newly introduced products:

+- `STARFRUIT`: 20
+- `AMETHYSTS`: 20